sharondrinkwaard/battleship-game/README.md

 ---
 - random
     - The random library was imported to access the built-in method of generating a random number selection using the randint() method.
+- os
+    - The os library was imported to create a function to utilise the os.system to clear the terminal.
+- sys
+    - The sys library was imported to create a function to restart my program so that previous data would not be used when restarting the game.
 ## Testing
 ---
 ## Issues And Bugs Found